igloo15/MarkdownGenerator/README.md

   --event-folder               (Default: Events) The folder to store event pages in

   --theme                      (Default: Default) The theme you wish to use.
-Selecting a theme will potentially
-                               override the commandline arguments you have defined
+Selecting a theme will potentially override the commandline arguments you have defined

+  --default-theme-file         (Default: default.settings.json) File containing settings for the default theme

   --help                       Display this help screen.

   --version                    Display version information.

   Dll Path (pos.
 0)            Required.
 The path to the dll to create documentation for.
-May include wildcards on file
+May include wildcards on file name.
-                               name.
 Use ';' to search multiple areas

   Output Directory (pos.
 1)    (Default: md) The root folder to put documentation in
 ```